Old St Andrews Church, North Berwick

 History, tourist information, and nearby accommodation

-Its a bit difficult to keep track of historic churches in North Berwick.
-First there was the Auld Kirk, located on a spit of land beside the harbour and dedicated to St Andrew.
+It is a bit difficult to keep track of historic churches in North Berwick.
+First, there was the Auld Kirk, located on a spit of land beside the harbour and dedicated to St Andrew.
 The promontory on which the church stood was devastated by erosion in the 17th century and the kirk collapsed, leaving only a tower.

 The Auld Kirk was made famous in 1595 when local women were accused of being witches, gathering in the kirk to listen to a sermon from the Devil, and plot to kill James VI and his new bride.

 The second St Andrew's church remained in use until 1883 when a new parish church of St Andrew Blackadder was opened on the High Street.
-The second St Andrew's church fel into decay, and is now a rather forlorn, roofless ruin save for the west tower.
-The most interesting feature of the church are several historic monuments, including that of Rev John Blackadder.
+The second St Andrew's church fell into decay, and is now a rather forlorn, roofless ruin save for the west tower.
+The most interesting feature of the church is several historic monuments, including that of Rev John Blackadder.

 Blackadder was arrested for illegally preaching in the open air and imprisoned on Bass Rock, where he died in 1685.
 Since Bass Rock was officially n the parish of North Berwick at the time, Blackadder was buried in St Andrew's churchyard.
 Blackadder became something of a celebrity during the upheavals that led to the Free Church of Scotland splitting from the Church of Scotland in 1843.
 When the United Free Church of Scotland and the Church of Scotland merged in the 20th century, the combined parish was called St Andrew Blackadder, which might be a bit confusing if you don't know the background!